-- 2/09/06 Suriname became the 129th nation to ratify the CTBT. - 12/08/05 The U.N.
+- 6/00/06 The 26th meeting of the Preparatory Commission for the Comprehensive Nuclear Test Ban Treaty Organization was held June 20-23. - 3/10/06 Vietnam became the $132^{nd}$ nation to ratify the CTBT. - 2/23/06 The United States and United Kingdom conducted a subcritical experiment, "Krakatau," at the Nevada Test Site. - 12/08/05 The U.N.
 General Assembly adopted, 168-2, a resolution on nuclear disarmament that, among other things, urged nations to ratify the CTBT. - 11/00/05 The 25th meeting of the CTBTO Preparatory Commission was held November 14-18 in Vienna, Austria. - 9/00/05 A conference, Facilitating the Entry into Force of the Comprehensive Nuclear Test Ban Treaty, was held September 21 to 23 at U.N.
 Headquarters. - 8/29/05 Egyptian Foreign Minister Ahmed Aboul Gheit reportedly stated that Egypt would not ratify the CTBT until Israel joins the NPT. - 5/16/05 The New York Times reported that on May 15 National Security Advisor Stephen Hadley stated, "Action would have to be taken" if North Korea conducted a nuclear test.
-The article also reported that Secretary General Shinzo Abe of Japan's Liberal Democratic Party said if North Korea "conducts nuclear testing, for instance, Japan will naturally bring the issue to the U.N. and call for sanctions against North Korea." - 5/00/05 At the Nuclear Nonproliferation Treaty Review Conference, held May 2 to 27, some nations criticized the United States for not ratifying the CTBT.

-- 3/10/05 The European Parliament passed a resolution that, among other things, "reiterates its call for the USA ... to sign and ratify the CTBT." - 2/10/05 North Korea declared, "We ... have manufactured nukes for self-defense to cope with the Bush Administration's evermore undisguised policy to isolate and stifle the DPRK."
+The article also reported that Secretary General Shinzo Abe of Japan's Liberal Democratic Party said if North Korea "conducts nuclear testing, for instance, Japan will naturally bring the issue to the U.N. and call for sanctions against North Korea." - 5/00/05 At the Nuclear Nonproliferation Treaty Review Conference, held May 2 to 27, some nations criticized the United States for not ratifying the CTBT. - 3/10/05 The European Parliament passed a resolution that, among other things, "reiterates its call for the USA ... to sign and ratify the CTBT." - 2/10/05 North Korea declared, "We ... have manufactured nukes for selfdefense to cope with the Bush Administration's evermore undisguised policy to isolate and stifle the DPRK."